plenoptic-org/plenoptic/docs/user_guide/models_and_metrics/feature_extractor.md

 We don't have the null distribution of correlations for this model.
 In order to truly verify synthesis success, one should compute these for each of the measures described above and verify the values for each the metamer.

-In this notebook, we have demonstrated how to use deep neural networks from external models zoos with  {class}`plenoptic.models.FeatureExtractorModel`, and shown how to generate metamers for several intermediate layers.
+In this notebook, we have demonstrated how to use deep neural networks from external models zoos with  {class}`plenoptic.models.DeepNetFeatures`, and shown how to generate metamers for several intermediate layers.